nvyer/git_task/README.md

 - First I created a file named **getRandomNumber.js** file and pushed it to my repository.

-- Then added **getRandomLetter.js** file which returns a random letter from alphabet.And commited the changes.
+- Then added **getRandomLetter.js** file which returns a random letter from alphabet.And committed the changes.

-- For the next step i **swapped** the content of both files,commited it.
+- For the next step i **swapped** the content of both files,committed it.

-- Added some some random functions to both files.Commited it again.
+- Added some some random functions to both files.Committed it again.

-- Then returned each file's content back to its place.Commited this change.
+- Then returned each file's content back to its place.Committed this change.

 - Created a file named **index.js** and added it to my **gitignore** file.